 If you do want to purchase wine to take home, you will need to take precautions to make sure the wine makes it safely.
 Nothing worse than opening up your suitcase to red wine spilled on your favorite dress.
 If you plan on buying lots of wine, you may like this special suitcase (isn’t it cute?).
 Please note you need to buy the foam insert separately.
 If you are only going to bring one or two bottles home, you can buy this reusable wine bag.
 Wineries will also ship, so you should check with each one for pricing.
 Also, the wineries generally sell packing supplies and in town, there are stores specifically for wine shipping.

-8. Consider hiring a driver.
+8. Consider hiring a driver or taking the train.

 Remember that you will be drinking quite a bit, so have a plan before you begin.
 Either have a driver or stay in town (Yountville, Calistoga, Napa, St. Helena) so that you can park your car and walk to a few tasting rooms.
 We had a marvelous time at the Orin Swift tasting room in St. Helena – just because it is an in town tasting room rather than at the actual vineyard doesn’t mean that you can’t still have a great experience.
 But, if you really want to go from vineyard to vineyard, you can hire an uber.
 If you haven’t signed up for uber yet, use this link and you can get a free ride!